mendix/docs/content/refguide/moving-from-atlas-2-to-3.md

 	![](attachments/atlas-mig/7-errors.png)

-*  If you have **Design property X is not supported by your theme** errors, it either means a design property has been removed in Atlas 3 or you need to add your own design properties to the new file structure as instructed in the [Fixing User-Defined Design Properties](#user-design-props) section above.
+*  If you have **Design property X is not supported by your theme** errors, it either means a design property has been removed in Atlas 3 or you need to add your own design properties to the new file structure as instructed in the [migrating custom defined design properties](#upgrade-design-properties) section above.
 To suppress the error, right-click the error, then select **Remove property**.
 To check how to extend your design properties, please follow [How to Extend Design Properties](/howto/front-end/extend-design-properties).

 	![](attachments/atlas-mig/8-errors-background.png)